Our Climate Future Plan Launched by City of Fort Collins

 - Reduce greenhouse gas emissions by 80% below 2005 baseline levels by 2030

-- Provide 100% renewable electricity by 2030 with grid and local sources, and
+- Provide 100% renewable electricity by 2030 with grid and local sources

-The plan consists of commitment to mitigating climate change utilizing a systems-approach which centers solutions around people and community priorities.
-The Our Climate Future Plan additionally emphasized a total of thirteen Big Moves that aim to benefit everyone from a carbon neutral, zero waste and renewable Fort Collins.
+The plan consists of a commitment to mitigating climate change utilizing a systems-approach that centers solutions around people and community priorities.
+The Our Climate Future Plan additionally emphasized a total of thirteen Big Moves that aim to benefit everyone from carbon-neutral, zero waste, and renewable Fort Collins.

-Each Big Move involves themes involving Better Together, Live Better, Resource Better and Breathe Better and identifies related Next Moves.
+Each Big Move involves Better Together, Live Better, Resource Better, and Breathe Better and identifies related Next Moves.
 The plan will begin implementation this year.

 Additional details of the Next Moves will be outlines in the companion 2021/2022 Tactical Plan.
 Members of the community can explore how to make a difference by reviewing the Action Guide.

-Achieving the plan’s goals will require the entire community to take action and the partnership of may new and existing leaders.
-The plan is created to be “evergreen” with intent that the community will partner together and share leadership, improving strategies over time through two-year review and calibration cycles.
+Achieving the plan’s goals will require the entire community to take action and the partnership of many new and existing leaders.
+The plan is created to be “evergreen” with the intent that the community will partner together and share leadership, improving strategies over time through two-year review and calibration cycles.

 Did you like what you just read?